WebexCC-SA/LAB-2354/docs/lab1_returningCustomer.md

 >
 > Delete the Selection for Audio File
 >
-> Text-to-Speech Message: It looks like you were just working with an agent and had to call back in.
-We are prioritizing this call for the next available agent.
+> Text-to-Speech Message: <copy>It looks like you were just working with an agent and had to call back in.
+We are prioritizing this call for the next available agent.</copy>
 >
 ---